egel-lang/soul/README.md

    stack, that gets swapped with whatever is underneath.

 Soul expressions consist of integers, texts, and words.
 Words may define other expressions.
-A Soul program defines a stack, then the top of the stack is repeatedly evaluated until the stack is empty.
+A Soul expression defines a stack.
+The top of the stack is repeatedly evaluated until the stack is empty.

 ## Predefined Operators